yunusemrejr/yunusemrejr/README.md

 Hi!
-I'm Yunus, a 24 year old software developer.

-Actively working on various projects.

-interested in  🔍 ➡️
-Computer Hardware,
-Anything w/ software,
-Mathematics,
-and other cool stuff like AI,
-because I need to make sure we will be ruled by robots in a doomsday scenario.

-- 📫 How to reach me: Here is my e-mail address: yunus@yunusemrevurgun.com
+I'm Yunus Emre Vurgun, a software developer specializing in web and industrial IT systems.

+With a background in computer science and a passion for hardware and AI, I develop custom applications to enhance industrial processes, including API clients, internal scripting solutions, and web-based license management systems.
+I'm an active contributor to open-source culture on GitHub and create content on software and hardware topics, which you can find on my website at yunusemrevurgun.com, YouTube, Instagram, and other social media platforms.

+My formal education includes a degree in Computer Programming from Beykoz University, and I am currently pursuing IT studies at Illinois Institute of Technology.
+I also continuously expand my knowledge through various professional courses in software development and AI.

+📫 Reach me at: yunus@yunusemrevurgun.com

-- ⚡ Fun fact: I play the guitar.
-I like working with graphics.
-I love books.
-I speak native Turkish & good English.
+⚡ Fun fact: I play the guitar, enjoy working with graphics, and love books.
+I speak native Turkish and good English.

 # 🐝 My Code: